 In 2022, the Land Conservation and Development Commission (LCDC) passed Climate-Friendly and Equitable Community (CFEC) rules that require cities over 5,000 to create more accessible mixed-use and walkable areas, called “Climate Friendly Areas”, to lower carbon emissions, especially by reducing the need to drive.

-Climate Friendly Areas (CFAs) are places where people can live, work, and meet many of their daily needs without having to drive.
-These areas allow a mix of housing, businesses, and amenities that are accessible by bike, transit, and on foot.
-The goals are to increase housing and transportation choices while creating vibrant and connected neighborhoods.
+Climate-Friendly Areas (CFAs) are places where people can live, work, and meet many of their daily needs without driving.
+These areas offer a mix of housing, businesses, and amenities accessible by bike, transit, and on foot.
+The goals are to expand housing and transportation choices while creating vibrant, connected neighborhoods.

-On May 23, 2025, Ordinance 6062 that adopted six Climate Friendly Area (CFA) overlay zoning districts throughout the city and associated standards went into effect.
-The climate friendly rules require certain uses to be allowed within CFAs and additional standards to ensure areas are pedestrian friendly.
+On May 23, 2025, Ordinance 6062, which adopted six Climate Friendly Area (CFA) overlay zoning districts throughout the city and associated standards, went into effect.
+The climate-friendly rules require certain uses within CFAs and additional standards to ensure pedestrian-friendliness.
 See Albany Development Code Article 14, which includes maps of each CFA and uses and standards specific to development in the CFAs.

 CFA Background Information